cockroachdb/docs/v2.2/architecture/transaction-layer.md

 - `COMMITTED`: Once a transaction has completed, this status indicates that the value can be read.
 - `ABORTED`: If a transaction fails or is aborted by the client, it's moved into this state.

-The transaction record for a committed transaction remains until all its write intents are converted to MVCC values.
+The transaction record for a committed transaction remains until all its write intents are converted to multi-version concurrency control values (also known as MVCC, which is [explained in greater depth in the storage layer](storage-layer.html#mvcc)).
 For an aborted transaction, the transaction record can be deleted at any time, which also means that CockroachDB treats missing transaction records as if they belong to aborted transactions.

 ### Write intents

-Values in CockroachDB are not directly written to the storage layer; instead everything is written in a provisional state known as a "write intent."
-These are essentially MVCC values with an additional value added to them which identifies the transaction record to which the value belongs.
+Values in CockroachDB are not written directly to the storage layer; instead everything is written in a provisional state known as a "write intent."
+These are essentially MVCC records with an additional value added to them which identifies the transaction record to which the value belongs.

 Whenever an operation encounters a write intent (instead of an MVCC value), it looks up the status of the transaction record to understand how it should treat the write intent value.

-#### Resolving write intent
+#### Resolving write intents

 Whenever an operation encounters a write intent for a key, it attempts to "resolve" it, the result of which depends on the write intent's transaction record: